Gibibit to Kibibit Converter

 The prefix 'kibi-' (representing 210) was defined by the IEC in 1998 alongside other binary prefixes (mebi-, gibi-, tebi-, etc.).
 This standardization aimed to eliminate the confusion caused by using SI prefixes (like kilo-) to denote both powers of 1000 (decimal) and powers of 1024 (binary) which were common in computing.
 The term 'kibibit' specifically refers to the 210 multiple of bits.

-Common Uses for gibibits and kibibits
+Common Uses and Applications: gibibits vs kibibits

 Explore the typical applications for both Gibibit (imperial/US) and Kibibit (imperial/US) to understand their common contexts.